k61n/openhkl/doc/sphinx/workflow.rst

 unit cell.
 As such the peaks are refined in batches, each encompassing a few frames in a limited subset of the angular range of the experiment.
-For example, if we specify 10 batches for an experiment with 100 frames (detector images), we will get 10 sets of equal numbers of peaks in partially overlapping but distinct angular ranges.
+For example, if we specify 10 batches for an experiment with 100 frames (detector images), we will get 10 batches of equal numbers of peaks in partially overlapping but distinct angular ranges.

 The change in each of these quantities can be plotted as a function of frame (or equivalently angle) in the bottom panel.
 The per-frame values for the unit cell